near/nearcore/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 So the open question is - can we do something 'smarter' in the protocol to detect the case, where there is 'just a single' malicious (or buggy) chunk producer and avoid the expensive rollback?

-(one strawman proposal - if we see that the previous block didn't contain any signatures from validators that were tracking a given shard - mark the block as failed and ignore the chunks from this shard for the next X blocks).